How does St. John’s serve God and the greater good?

 We support #BLM Black Lives Matter, and advocate for the rights of our LGBTQIA+ friends, family and members.
 We respect and support our friends from other faith traditions including our Jewish and Muslim neighbors.

 Our Food Love Ministry supports the ECAP food pantry with an ongoing food collection.
 We provide toys at Christmas to families in need.
-We support Rural and Migrant Ministry and its many programs for the families of New York State farm workers and other rural residents in need.
+We support Rural and Migrant Ministry and The Daughters of Sarah and their many programs for the families of New York State farm workers and other rural residents in need.
 And St. John’s is an advocate for the environment.

-Last year, we provided mini-grant funding for various causes including a youth theater program, tornado victims, the God's Child Program, and a summer camp program.
+We have provided funding for various causes including a youth theater program, tornado victims, the God's Child Program, and a summer camp program, the Episcopal Diocese of Jerusalem, Everytown for Gun Safety, Ukranians affected by war, and more.

 We steward a Little Free Library where you can “take a book or leave a book” any time.
 Our library is located Bradford Boulevard, at the side of our Parish House building.

-We support several 12-Step and Anonymous programs including NA, Naranon and Gamblers Anonymous, providing space for meetings.
+We support several 12-step programs, including NA, Naranon, and Gamblers Anonymous, providing space for meetings.

-We provide meeting space for neighborhood groups.
+We provide meeting space for neighborhood groups as well.
 We have hosted music lessons, counseling, an after-school program, and physical therapy.
-Downey Side, an adoption agency for older children, is located within our space and several yoga classes meet in our building.
+Downey Side, an adoption agency with a focus on placing older children with loving families, is currently located within our space, and several yoga and exercise classes meet in our building.

 Through our Red Door Thrift Shop, we not only offer reasonably priced merchandise to the community and keep goods out of landfills, but we support a variety of organizations helping people in need near and far – from right here in Westchester County and throughout the Hudson Valley to the Dominican Republic and Puerto Rico.